MatthewYong/big_brains/TEST.md

 ### W3C CSS Validator
 - No manual coded related errors or warnings were found on base.css, index.css, blogs.css, checkout.css, toys.css, cart.css, profile.css, allauth.css and error.css
-- Errors and warnings that were found are related to Bootstrap and can be ignored
+- Errors and warnings that were found are related to the apis Bootstrap and AOS and can be ignored

 ### JSHint Validator
 #### main.js